hdShang/arxiv-daily/docs/cs-CL/2025-09-09/papers/250907889v1-from-detection-to-mitigation-addressing-gender-bias-in-chinese-texts.md

 ---
 layout: default
-title: From Detection to Mitigation: Addressing Gender Bias in Chinese Texts via Efficient Tuning and Voting-Based Rebalancing
+title: "From Detection to Mitigation: Addressing Gender Bias in Chinese Texts via Efficient Tuning and Voting-Based Rebalancing"
 ---

 # From Detection to Mitigation: Addressing Gender Bias in Chinese Texts via Efficient Tuning and Voting-Based Rebalancing